 Our social classes start with a welcome song and every student learns to greet their peers and introduce themselves.
 We then go into a social play program that promotes parallel play between our students.

 After some play, all students get together for a basketball hoop or soccer competition.
-Depending on the skills of the student we may have some bike riding/treasure hunt or hide n seek games.
+Depending on the skills of the particular students, we may have some bike riding/treasure hunt or hide and seek games.

 All students get together to complete an arts and crafts activity where there are multiple skills taught at the same time.

 By this time it’s time to say goodbye and students then learn to pack up and get their personal items together before going home.